Difference Between Problem Solving and Decision Making

 1. Problem-solving involves identifying and resolving issues or obstacles, while decision-making involves choosing different options or courses of action.

-2. Problem-solving is often used to address a specific issue or challenge, while decision-making can be used in various contexts, such as business, personal life, or government.
+2. Problem-solving is used to address a specific issue or challenge, while decision-making can be used in various contexts, such as business, personal life, or government.

-3. Problem-solving typically involves a step-by-step process of analysis and evaluation.
+3. Problem-solving involves a step-by-step process of analysis and evaluation.
 At the same time, decision-making can be influenced by various factors such as personal values, emotions, or external pressures.

 Problem Solving vs Decision Making

-Problem-solving is the process of identifying and resolving a problem or challenge that is preventing an individual or organization from achieving their goal.
+Problem-solving is the process of identifying and resolving a problem or challenge that is preventing an individual or organization from achieving its goal.
 Decision-making involves choosing a course of action or solution.
 This process can be complex and involve a variety of factors.

 Problem Solving vs Decision Making

 Problem-solving is a complex process that entails in-depth analysis.
-The identification of an issue is usually the first step in the problem-solving process.
+The identification of an issue is the first step in the problem-solving process.
 The main goal of problem-solving is to find the best solution.

-Problem-solving is usually coupled with a specific goal.
+Problem-solving is coupled with a specific goal.
 The results of problem-solving should be solution-oriented.
 The techniques and roads to resolution remain unknown when it comes to problem-solving.
 The purpose of problem-solving is to fix the problem or issue.

 The process of decision-making leads to a final opinion and a course of action.
 The identification of opportunities is part of the decision-making process.
 The goal of the decision-making process is to avoid potential difficulties.